AlexanderPuckhaber/cs3300t2p2-docs/markdown/user_requirements.md

 ### Assumptions and Dependencies
 - One assumption is that users will be utilizing one of the later web browsers versions when running the web application.
 If they are not, of one of the dependencies is that if they are running a much older version such as Internet Explorer 1, the intricate frontend features such as an interactive map may not be compatible.
 - Another assumption is that users have Java 8, or a later version installed to be able to run the undeployed version of the LSW as a Spring Boot application.
 If not, the LSW will have to deployed to be hosted locally or through external services such as deployment through containers, or through Amazon Web Services or Azure.
+(We ended up hosting the project on an AWS Lightsail server).
 - Apportioning of Requirements
     1. Evolution 0: Basic Project Functionality
     2. Evolution 1: GT Verification for Registration